Project-HAMi/HAMi/README.md

 ## Introduction

 HAMi, formerly known as 'k8s-vGPU-scheduler', is a Heterogeneous device management middleware for Kubernetes.
-It can manage different types of heterogeneous devices(like GPU,NPU,etc...), share heterogeneous devices among pods, make better scheduling decision based on topology of devices and schedule policies.
+It can manage different types of heterogeneous devices (like GPU, NPU, etc.), share heterogeneous devices among pods, make better scheduling decisions based on topology of devices and scheduling policies.

-It aims to remove the gap between different Heterogeneous devices, and provide a unified interface for user to manage with no change to your application.
-Until June 2024, HAMi has been widely used around the world at a variety of industries such as Internet/Cloud/Finance/ Manufacturing.
-More than 40 companies or institutions are not only end users but also active contributors.
+It aims to remove the gap between different Heterogeneous devices, and provide a unified interface for users to manage with no changes to their applications.
+As of December 2024, HAMi has been widely used not only in Internet, public cloud and private cloud, but also broadly adopted in various vertical industries including finance, securities, energy, telecommunications, education, and manufacturing.
+More than 50 companies or institutions are not only end users but also active contributors.

 ![cncf_logo](imgs/cncf-logo.png)